 In recent years, selling retro (classic) games has become a profitable business for license holders.
 Companies like Nintendo have provided legal and licensed emulation through their Virtual Console and Switch Online subscription service, which offers access to old titles for PlayStation, Wii U, Wii and Switch at full price.
 These services allow players to purchase and play games for old systems on modern hardware, or in some cases play remastered versions.

-How is emulation hurting the gaming industry?
+How is emulation hurting game cybersecurity?

 1. Lost monetization and revenue